Alexarr6/browser-agent-evaluation/docs/architecture/open-task-verification.md

 A single pilot repetition checks integration; it does not establish a reliable ranking of agents.

 The initial `open-tasks-check-20260907` pilot predates these adapter and URL changes.
 Its artifacts retain their original outcomes.
-New runs are needed for a comparison under the revised contract; do not silently relabel the old results.
+The completed repeated run provides the comparison under the revised contract; do not silently relabel the old results.

 ## Selective rerun